 KEN A GO GO #1423

 The Ken A Go Go shirt has a total of eight buttons: six down the front and one on either side.
 The ‘Beatles’ wig is very difficult to find, but unfortunately not particularly convincing.
 The outfit looks much better displayed without the wig.
-As with many of Ken’s more expensive accessories, there are occasionally fake wigs sold online: a close-up photo of the genuine wig can be seen in THE ORIGINAL KEN® BOOK.
+As with many of Ken’s more expensive accessories, there are occasionally fake wigs sold online: the genuine wig can be seen in THE ORIGINAL KEN® BOOK.

 BUSINESS APPOINTMENT #1424